Advertisement

 Ask

 if the return area has an attendant.
-If not, who do you return the car to?
+If not, who

 -